 • Who is funding the studies that support the diet?

-• What is the history of the diet (i.e., a diet in existence for 5 or 10 years will hardly be able to predict long term results)?
+• What is the history of the diet (i.e., a diet in existence for 5 or 10 years will hardly be able to predict long term health results)?

-As you can imagine, since doing the above investigation can be time consuming and even require certain expertise and training, I´m happy to share with you the following option:
+A TIP: Since doing the above investigation can be time consuming and even require certain expertise and training, I´m happy to share with you the following option:

 His website, http://www.nutritionfacts.org is nonprofit and science based.
 He provides free daily videos and articles.
 Every year, his team of volunteers research more than 10,000 nutrition studies.
 In other words, he does the investigation and research for us.
 Once on his site you can search any health and nutrition topic.